 KPI and Results focused.
 We are the most visible Marketing Agency for China.
 Not because of huge spending but because of our SMART Strategies.
 Let us help you with: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

-FountainVest is one example of China’s largest private equity companies.
+FountainVest is one example of China’s largest private equity company.
 It also bought a majority share in CFB Group, the current Papa Johns franchisee.
 CFB Group owns and operates around 160 restaurants in Shanghai and other parts of southern China.

-Papa Johns has a presence in 50 countries while their competitors in the pizza industry are in more than 100.
-Pizza Hut has a strong presence in China, and is a popular part of many Asian countries’ mainstream culture.
+Papa John has a presence in 50 countries while their competitors in the pizza industry are in more than 100.
+Pizza Hut has a strong presence in China and is a popular part of many Asian countries’ mainstream culture.
 He believes Papa Johns could capitalize on its relative whitespace in Asia and gain traction in areas where it has no presence or in markets where its brand is less well-known.

 Amanda Clark, chief development officer at Papa Johns, said that “we are looking at countries that have high GDPs, large populations, and a lot of people who want pizza.
 Places where our competitors don’t exist.”
 What are the countries we should be targeting?
 How can we increase our growth rate?

-Papa Johns has always been committed to accelerating its growth.
+Papa John has always been committed to accelerating its growth.
 The company’s 2020 development was slow with five net store openings.
 However, in September 2020, it signed its largest North American development deal with 49 stores in the Philadelphia area.
 A record-breaking announcement by the Louisville-based pizza chain was made in September with a 100-unit franchise deal in Texas.

 Papa Johns remains confident in its ability to expand internationally, despite labor market and supply chain issues.

-“We want to ensure that when we enter a market, that we have a strategy and a plan that give franchisees the best chance of success,”
+“We want to ensure that when we enter a market, we have a strategy and a plan that give franchisees the best chance of success,”

 Mr. pizza: the emerging Chinese pizza market

 Pizza has been a popular western food in China for the past 15 years.
-There are many famous American pizzerias like Pizza Hut and Domino’s.
+There are many famous American pizzerias like Pizza Hut and Dominoes.
 They can be found in all major Chinese cities.
 Pizzerias across the United States are constantly trying to increase sales and find ways to reduce labor costs and increase revenue.
 This is a staggering number considering China’s population of nearly 1.4 billion.
 Imagine how lucrative it would be for pizza businesses if everyone in China had one pizza per week.
-You can almost guarantee a 30-minute wait to get a table at most Pizza Huts China.
+You can almost guarantee a 30-minute wait to get a table at most Pizza Huts in China.
 Pizza Hut is China’s largest and most successful international business.
 Pizza Hut is the industry leader but there are many other Chinese pizzerias that have been very successful and are unique.
 They are known for their unique recipes, which make them stand out from larger chains.
-A good service and hospitality are also key factors in their success.
+Good service and hospitality are also key factors in their success.
 Mr. Pizza is a prime example of this popularity.

-Dodo Pizza in China .
+Dodo Pizza in China.